asaikali/frontend-explore/vite/vue-basic/README.md

 This project builds on the **vanilla-ts + Vite** setup but adds **Vue 3**.
 The main differences are how **Vue Single File Components (SFCs)** are handled and how **TypeScript integrates more deeply**.

+This project was created with the command `npm create vite@latest vue-basic` which means that the vite project scaffolder was used to make the project.
+The `npm create vue@latest my-project` uses the vue scaffolder which ask more questions that are vuejs specifc.

 ---

 ## 🆕 New Concepts vs. Vanilla TS